Kiswelrg/Tostada/ttd/src/utils/README.md

 # SVG Conversion Utilities

-This directory contains utilities for converting SVG files to Vue components and registering them in the IconSystem.
+This directory contains utilities for converting SVG files to Vue components and registering them in the icon registry system.

 ## Available Scripts

 ### `npm run convert-svg <path> [componentName] [iconName]`

-Converts a single SVG file to a Vue component and registers it in the IconSystem.
+Converts a single SVG file to a Vue component and registers it in the icon registry.

 ```bash
 # Example: Convert an SVG file